d-vf/phd-website-content/en/deaepp/dissertacoes-en.md

 - keywords associated with the research topic

 ## Examples of Areas Represented in Previous Theses

-Previous theses of the program reflect the articulation between engineering, technology, and public policy, including topics such as:
+Previous theses of the programme reflect the articulation between engineering, technology, and public policy, including topics such as:

 - technology diffusion and the role of culture (e.g., mobile communications)
 - energy technology policies and deployment (e.g., offshore wind energy; sustainable rural electrification in developing countries)
 - adaptive regulation and national protectionism in contexts of global shocks
 - science and society policies, public participation in science, and responsible research and innovation (RRI)
 - entrepreneurship, workforce demographics, and startup performance
 - technology management and innovation policy
-- digitalization, automation, and the labor market
+- digitalisation, automation, and the labour market
 - analysis and decision support in public policies

 ## Supervised Theses (last 5 occurrences) by Faculty Member

 | Professor / Supervisor | PhD Student | Year | Thesis Title |
 |:---|:---|---:|:---|
 | Ana Paula Ferreira Dias Barbosa Póvoa | Ana Sofia Bernardo Torrado | 2025 | [Sustainable blood supply chain optimization: addressing demand and supply, collaborative strategies, and a closed-loop system](https://scholar.tecnico.ulisboa.pt/records/RJTcIeNkpPuzDf4lniX8ZGYo0qNMIS9qjYkx) |